Flares from merged magnetars: their prospects as a new population of gamma-ray counterparts of binary neutron star mergers: Absorption by the BNS ejecta

 Here we define an absorption factor $\xi$ to describe the effect of the surrounding ejecta in absorbing the high-energy photons from the BNS flare, which is a function of time after BNS collision ($\tau$) and is defined as:

-which is the ratio between the flux after absorption (observed) at time $\tau$ and the total emitted flux from the flare, $E_{\rm low}$ and $E_{\rm high}$ denote the energy range where a specific detector works. $f_E=dE_{\gamma}/dEdAdt$ is the differential energy flux emitted from the flare.
-We assume a spectrum shape of $f_E$ as a power law of index -0.2 with an exponentially-cutoff at $0.48$\,MeV, i.e., $f_E=f_0E^{-0.2}exp(-E/0.48\rm{MeV})$, and $f_0$ is the normalization factor with $\int^{\infty}_{0}f_EdE=F_{\rm total}=L_{\rm total}/4\pi D^2$, where $D$ is the distance of the BNS, and $L_{\rm total}$ is the luminosity of the magnetar flare.
+which is the ratio between the flux after absorption (observed) at time $\tau$ and the total emitted flux from the flare, and $E_{\rm low}$ and $E_{\rm high}$ denote the energy range where a specific detector works. $f_E=dE_{\gamma}/dEdAdt$ is the differential energy flux emitted from the flare.
+We assume a spectrum shape of $f_E$ as a power law of index -0.2 with an exponentially-cutoff at $0.48$\,MeV, i.e., $f_E=f_0E^{-0.2}\exp(-E/0.48\rm{MeV})$, and $f_0$ is the normalization factor with $\int^{\infty}_{0}f_EdE=F_{\rm total}=L_{\rm total}/4\pi D^2$, where $D$ is the distance of the BNS, and $L_{\rm total}$ is the luminosity of the magnetar flare.
 This spectrum shape is taken from that of the GF from magnetar SGR 1806-20 \citep{2005Natur.434.1107P}.

 For approximation, we assume a uniform spherical $r$-process ejecta distribution as in \citet{Wang2020a, Wang2020b} to calculate the observed flare emission (after the ejecta absorption).
-Then, the emitted gamma rays after propagation through the ejecta (absorption due to Compton scattering with the ejecta material) is
+Then, the emitted gamma rays after propagation through the ejecta (due to various photon interactions in the ejecta) is

-where $\rho_{\rm ej}$ is the ejecta density, $\kappa(E)$ is the opacity of the ejecta to a photon with energy $E$, path-length $l$ is the distance of the photons travelling rhough the ejecta, for this case, $l\sim v\tau$, with $v$ to be the expanding/ejected velocity of the ejecta.
-Only non-scattered photons are included in the observed gamma-ray signal here; scattered photons are ignored as their effects are minimal at late times when the ejecta is nearly optically thin.
+where $\rho_{\rm ej}$ is the ejecta density, $\kappa(E)$ is the opacity of the ejecta to a photon with energy $E$, path-length $l$ is the distance of the photons travelling through the ejecta, in this case, $l\sim v\tau$, with $v$ to be the expanding/ejected velocity of the ejecta.
+Only non-interacted photons are included in the observed gamma-ray signal here; scattered photons are ignored as their effects are minimal at late times when the ejecta is nearly optically thin.